zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-wls-oke/03-create-file-system/create-file-system.md

    ![Oracle Cloud console, file systems](images/3-1-8-filesystem.png " ")

 10. Click **Copy** next to the **OCID**.
-Save the value in a text file on your laptop.
-Also, note down the **IP Address**.
-You will need these values in the next steps.
+Save the value in a text file on your computer.
+Also, take a note of the **IP Address** as you will need these values in the next steps.

    ![Oracle Cloud console, file systems](images/3-1-9-filesystem.png " ")

 ## Task 2: Create security rules in the network

-1. Point mouse cursor over the **“i”** icon next to **Subnet** and review the message.
-As the message indicates, security rules must be configured before mounting the file system, and that is what you will be doing the next.
+1. In the Mount Target Information section point your mouse cursor over the **“i”**  icon next to **Subnet** and review the message.
+As the message indicates, security rules must be configured before mounting the file system, and that is what you will be doing next.

    ![Oracle Cloud console, Security Rules](images/3-2-1-securityrules.png " ")